Part One: A Publicity Timeline

 Sincere appreciation is a publicist's lifeline.
 Conscientious publicists will invariably work even harder on your behalf if and when they know you understand how much they are extending themselves for you.

 Consider it another way.
-You already know--too well, most likely--that many people in the entertainment industry see writers as a kind of unwelcome necessity.
-The same sentiment--only moreso--goes for publicists.
+You already know – too well, most likely – that many people in the entertainment industry see writers as a kind of unwelcome necessity.
+The same sentiment – only more so – goes for publicists.
 In this sense you are kindred spirits, so try to treat publicists as writers would like to be treated.

 Also, because publicity departments are generally overworked and understaffed, your positive and helpful disposition will inspire them to find ways to make things happen for you.
 In the end, it is not that hard to get a good publicist on your side and tap their best intentions, energy and imagination.

-However, if you find the project's publicity department is not going to include you in the publicity of the film, which you will usually hear about a few months before release, you may want to hire an independent publicity agency.
+However, if you find the project's publicity department is not going to include you in the publicity of the film, which you will usually hear about a few months before release, you might want to hire an independent publicity agency.